 The OSHA Respiratory Protection Standard requires medical evaluation, fit testing and training for individuals who intend to wear respiratory protection.
 Iowa State University employees who are required to wear respiratory protection according to their job description or research protocol must participate in the ISU Respiratory Protection Program.

-Respirator certification consists of three steps:
+Respirator certification consists of four steps:

 - Review workplace hazards with your supervisor and complete the Hazard Inventory form.

 - After EH&S has reviewed your inventory.
 They will process the inventory and you will receive an email letting you know to call the doctor's office for the medical portion.

 - Call Occupational Medicine at (515) 294-2056 to schedule a medical evaluation.

 - Complete the Medical Questionnaire for Respiratory Protective Equipment (PDF).
 Take the questionnaire with you to your Occupational Medicine evaluation.

 - Approval to wear a respirator is granted by the Occupational Medicine physician.

 - Sign up for a Respirator - Initial Certification class by calling EH&S at (515) 294-2193.

 - Respirator – Initial Certification class will include training and individual fit testing.
 All respirator models available at Central Stores are available for fitting at EH&S. At the successful completion of the class, EH&S will issue a Respirator Prescription, listing respirator type, size and cartridge type.

 4. Purchase Your Respirator